klassm/raycast-slack/README.md

 ## Obtaining the parameters

+### Token

 * Open Slack in your browser, log in
 * [Open the dev console](https://developer.chrome.com/docs/devtools/open/), then open the console tab
-* Execute the following snippets:
+* Execute the following snippet:

 ```
 # Get the tokens
 Object.values(JSON.parse(window.localStorage["localConfig_v2"]).teams).map(team => team.token).join(",")

-# Get the cookie
-document.cookie
 ```

-Copy the two values (without the quotes surrounding the output) and enter them to the respective fields in the Raycast extension options.
+### Cookie

+Getting the cookie is a bit more difficult, as `document.cookie` does not return the value we want - for whatever reason.
+Instead:
+* Open Slack in your browser, log in
+* [Open the dev console](https://developer.chrome.com/docs/devtools/open/), then open the network tab
+* Open some arbitrary request.
+When scrolling down to the request headers, there will be a key value pair with the name "Cookie".
+Copy the value.
+You are good to go!